eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.regex/README.md

 * `.*` match any character, zero and unlimited times

 The result will be `44.0` and displayed on the label as `Temperature 44.0°C`.
-A better solution would be to use the regex on the result from the binding eiter in a rule or when the binding allows it on the output channel.
+A better solution would be to use the regex on the result from the binding either in a rule or when the binding allows it on the output channel.
-Thus the value `44.0` would be saved as number.
+Thus the value `44.0` would be saved as a number.

 **.rules**